-During the hot summer season, what kind of sweets do you like to eat?
-Many of you may think ice cream is the best way to cool off, but what about shaved ice?
+During Japan’s hot summer season, what kind of sweets do you like to eat?
+Ice cream is a solid way to cool off, but what about shaved ice?

 Shaved ice is a very popular sweet during summer in Japan, and there are certain reasons why Japanese people love it so much.

-This article will show you the history of shaved ice and why Japanese people are so attracted to it.
+This article will introduce the history of shaved ice and why Japanese people are so attracted to it.

 Did you know that shaved ice has been around since the Heian Period (794-1185)?
 Because ice was so rare, at that time only the nobility could afford this summer treat.